 Rhubarb.
 Divide rhubarb in late autumn.
 Rhubarb is a perennial and heavy feeder; mulch with garden compost or well-aged manure.

 Compost.
 Spent plants from the garden can be added to the compost pile now.
 Now is the time to start a compost pile for next year’s use.
 Grass clippings, leaves, and any other organic matter can be added to the pile.
-A compost pile requires a thin layer of soil or aged cow or steer manure between each layer of green mater.
+A compost pile requires a thin layer of soil or aged cow or steer manure between each layer of green matter.
 Soil and manure will help the pile to decompose more quickly.
-Make sure all green matter, brown leaves, and woody material is well shredded before adding it to the compost pile.
-If you don’t have room for a compost pile, you can dig a compost pit and put leaves, clippings and vegetable refuse in, along with a dressing of lime.
+Ensure all green matter, brown leaves, and woody material are well shredded before adding it to the compost pile.
+If you don’t have room for a compost pile, you can dig a compost pit and put leaves, clippings, and vegetable refuse in, along with a dressing of lime.
 Do not add animal fat or dairy products to the compost pile.
 Rich compost will be ready in about 9 months.

 Sheet compost.
 Sheet compost is a mix of aged cow or poultry manure along with dry grass, straw, spoiled hay, and vegetable refuse that is layered on garden beds.
 After winter rains and snow, sheet compost is spaded into the garden in early spring.